-The Elimination Diet is an approach to figuring out which foods you are sensitive to so that you can eat mindfully, keep your digestive symptoms at bay and start losing weight.
+The Elimination Diet is the approach I use in my 28 Day Beat Belly Bloat program to help my clients figure out which foods they are sensitive to so that they can eat mindfully, keep their digestive symptoms at bay and start losing weight.
 About 80% of your immune system is in your gut and is considered the “second brain” in your body, so it is important to keep it healthy and keep things running smoothly.
 It's also been discovered that if your body is in a constant state of inflammation, it can prevent you from being able to lose weight.

 In the elimination diet, you start by eliminating common culprits of digestive upset and common food allergens.
 You dial down your daily meals and snacks so that you are only eating real, nourishing foods that will not hurt your gut.
 In fact, you can begin to heal your gut with a proper elimination diet.
 The categories of food to eliminate are:

 - Grains – The foundation of the Food Pyramid for decades, at one point the government suggested we eat 6-11 servings of grains per day.
 It has now been discovered that many people have a hard time digesting grains, including corn.

 - Processed Foods – There are many toxic chemicals (like MSG, artificial colors, and flavorings) and other undesirable ingredients (like GMOs, trans fats, and high fructose corn syrup) in processed food that can impede digestion and even cause disease.

 - High Glycemic Foods – Large amounts of starches and added sugars can feed a bacterial overgrowth (small intestinal bacterial overgrowth aka SIBO) and other gut dysbiosis problems.

 - Gluten and Fructans – Found in many grains, gluten has been found to be one of the causes of leaky gut syndrome and autoimmune diseases.
 Fructans are found in FODMAPS (short-chain carbohydrates) and can also feed those bad bugs in your gut.